-Improvement Item Further Information Priority Status % Complete Expected Completion Date Cost/Resource Type Comments Motueka Emergency Response Plan: create a response plan to heavy rainfall events Undertake the creation of an Emergency response plan for Motueka/Riwaka to detail the responses by the Council to elevated water levels in Motueka and Riwaka Rivers.
-High ln Progress 75 Jun-21 Staff time and consultants Work underway, part of the Motueka Riuwaka Flood Mitigation Project.
+Improvement Item Further Information Priorit Y Status % Complete Expected Completion Date Cost/Resource Type Comments Motueka Emergency Response Plan: create a response plan to heavy rainfall events Undertake the creation of an Emergency response plan for Motueka/Riwaka to detail the responses by the Council to elevated water levels in Motueka and Riuwaka Rivers.
+High In Progress 75 December 2021 Staff time and consultants Work underway, part of the Motueka Riuwaka Flood Mitigation Project.
 Tonkin & Taylor engaged to assist.
 Draft handed over to Giles for completion.
-Takaka Flood Response Plan: create a response plan to heavy rainfall events Undertake the creation of a flood response plan for Takaka to detail the responses by the Council to elevated water levels in Takaka, Anatoki and Waikoropupu Rivers High Not started Dec-21 Staff time
+Tākaka Flood Response Plan: create a response plan to heavy rainfall events Undertake the creation of a flood response plan for Tākaka to detail the responses by the Council to elevated water levels in Tākaka, Anatoki and Waikoropupu Rivers.
+High Not started December 2022 Staff time

-Improvement Item Further Information Priority Status % Complete Expected Completion Date Cost/Resource Type Comments Asset Condition data: detail how asset condition is monitored and reported for key asset types.
-Requires the development of a process around how asset condition is measured.
-Medium Complete 100 Jun-21 Staff time Tonkin & Taylor completed inspection and to provide advice on how to incorporate into BAU practice.
-Work completed mid 2020.
-Rating System Review: Review the current rivers rating strategy to address the inconsistencies between the River X, Y and Z rating levels and re-assess the rating areas.
+Improvement Item Further Information Priorit Y Status % Complete Expected Completion Date Cost/Resource Type Comments Rating System Review: Review the current rivers rating strategy to address the inconsistencies between the River X, Y and Z rating levels and re-assess the rating areas.
 While Corporate has put this review on hold as they consider the current rating policy accurate, the Transportation team consider this improvement a priority as the anomalies in the system are open to be challenged.
-Low Deferred Jun-22 Staff time and budgets
+Low Deferred June 2023 Staff time and budgets Asset Management System Development: Continue to develop the Council's asset management system and integration with related systems Ensure unofficial and unmaintained stop banks are in GIS systems and can be viewed on the Council's ET2.
+Low In Progress 50 June 2022 Staff time and budgets Considered as part of Asset Management Practices review - part of Motueka Riuwaka Flood Mitigation Project.

-Improvement Item Further Information Priority Status % Complete Expected Completion Date Cost/Resource Type Comments Asset Management System Development: Continue to develop the Council's asset management system and integration with related systems Ensure unofficial and unmaintained stop banks are in GIS systems and can be viewed on the Council's ET2 Low In Progress 50 Jun-22 Staff time and budgets Considered as part of Asset Management Practices review - part of Motueka Riuwaka Flood Mitigation Project Improve understanding of shared maintenance responsibility Work with landowners to make land use changes that will lead to improvements to the stopbank networks High ln Progress 50 Jun-21 Staff Time Considered as part of Asset Management Practices review - part of Motueka Riuwaka Flood Mitigation Project River Management Plans Integrated river management plans High Not started 0 Ongoing Staff time and budgets Measure carbon emissions In accordance with Tasman Climate Action Plan Medium Not started o Ongoing Staff time and budgets
+Improvement Item Further Information Priorit Y Status % Complete Expected Completion Date Cost/Resource Type Comments Improve understanding of shared maintenance responsibility Work with landowners to make land use changes that will lead to improvements to the stopbank networks.
+High In Progress 50 December 2021 Staff Time Considered as part of Asset Management Practices review - part of Motueka Riuwaka Flood Mitigation Project.
+River Management Plans Integrated river management plans.
+High Not started 0 Ongoing Staff time and budgets Measure carbon emissions In accordance with Tasman Climate Action Plan.
+Medium Not started 0 Ongoing Staff time and budgets

-A list of general across activity improvement items is given in Table 31Table 31.
+A list of general across activity improvement items is given in Table 31.